The Keystone Battle for the British in India, fought on 23rd June 1757 and won with Treachery and Tarpaulins

 Clive marched out of Chandranagar on 13th June 1757, leaving a garrison of 100 men.
 Arriving on 16th June at Palti, Clive sent Major Eyre Coote of the 39th Foot with a small force to take the post of Katwa, containing a native garrison and a considerable quantity of supplies.
 The garrison surrendered to Coote after a token resistance.

 As Clive and his army approached Siraj-ud-Daulah’s camp, the correspondence with Mir Jafar Khan became less than satisfactory, leaving Clive to wonder whether Mir Jafar Khan would in fact comply with the obligations set out in the secret treaty and betray Siraj-ud-Daulah.
-If he did not, the likelihood was that Clive’s army would be overwhelmed in a battle.
+If he did not, the likelihood was that Clive’s army would be overwhelmed in any battle.

 Clive halted the advance at Katwa and wrote to the Committee in Calcutta, asking for their advice as to whether to proceed with the advance.
 This was an unusual show of hesitation in Clive, normally impetuous to the point of rashness.
 That evening, after writing to the Rajah of Burdwan, asking him to join his army with a thousand horsemen, Clive held a Council of War with all his officers.
 The question discussed and put to the council for a vote was whether the army should continue to advance or stay at Katwah, until the intentions of the traitors in Siraj-ud-Daulah ‘s camp became clearer.